alokg-812/IIT-Madras/SystemCommands/Week3/README.md

 ## Software Management 2

 - Only `administrators(sudoers)` can install| upgrade| remove packages
+- To install all the software/ software updates in the system, one must be a sudoer.
 - `sudo cat /etc/sudoers` is used to get the privilages provided to users.
 *Ex:*